 - November 2000.
 Berkeley, CA: OLEDs for general illumination. - April 2002.
 Berkeley, CA: OLED technical workshop to refine targets, challenges and approaches. - May 2002.
 Albuquerque, NM: LED technical workshop to refine targets, challenges and approaches. - November 2003.
 Crystal City, VA: Planning workshop on LEDs and OLEDs to review and prioritize DOE's SSL R&D portfolio. - February 2005.
 San Diego CA: Planning workshop on LEDs and OLEDs to reprioritize DOE's SSL R&D portfolio. - February 2006.
-Orlando, FL: Workshop to brings together SSL experts to address multi-disciplinary, multi-industry, science-to-market challenges facing SSL technology
+Orlando, FL: Workshop to bring together SSL experts to address multi-disciplinary, multi-industry, science-to-market challenges facing SSL technology - May 2006.
+Bethesda, MD: Workshop to bring together SSL experts to address the Basic Energy Science Research needs for SSL. - January 2007.
+Phoenix, AZ.
+Planning workshop on LEDs and OLEDs to review and reprioritize DOE's SSL R&D portfolio.

 During the February 2005 workshop, held in San Diego had four primary goals: (1) to convey DOE's vision for SSL technology to the R&D community, (2) to present the broad-based government funding opportunities related to SSL, (3) to communicate current successes and challenges for SSL from an industry perspective, and (4) to prioritize the SSL R&D tasks to ensure a focused, quality research agenda.
 One hundred seventy participants from industry, universities, trade associations, research institutions, and national laboratories reviewed, discussed, and prioritized more than sixty-five research and development tasks and subtasks within the DOE SSL R&D agenda.
 DOE considers input from these consultative workshops and other sources when developing its needs statements for future SSL solicitations.
-The results of the prioritization process from the 2005 workshop have been published in a DOE report.
+The results of the prioritization process from the 2005 workshop have been published in a DOE report46.

 The February 2006 workshop, held in Orlando, Florida, focused on advancing SSL technologies from the laboratory to the marketplace.
 This workshop represented the third annual meeting of the Department's program to accelerate advances in SSL technology, and included for the first time a Basic Energy Sciences (BES) Contractors' Meeting.
 This format enabled BES and SSL researchers to exchange research highlights and results, identify needs, and foster new ideas and collaborations.
-Specifically, they workshop provided a forum for sharing updates on basic research underlying SSL technology, SSL core technology research, product development, commercialization support, and the ultimate goal of bringing energy-efficient, cost-competitive products to the market.
+Specifically, the workshop provided a forum for sharing updates on basic research underlying SSL technology, SSL core technology research, product development, commercialization support, and the ultimate goal of bringing energy-efficient, cost-competitive products to the market.